 Larry Bramlage, DVM: Veterinarian - Rood and Riddle

-Dr. Larry Bramlage was an overwhelmingly popular guest on Dec.
-13. We here at Talkin' Horses know that many of you had questions go unanswered, and as a favor to Bloodhorse.com, Dr. Bramlage has graciously agreed to answer the remaining questions as a special Part 2 installment of his session.
+Dr. Larry Bramlage was an overwhelmingly popular guest.
+We here at Talkin' Horses know that many of you had questions go unanswered, and as a favor to Bloodhorse.com, Dr. Bramlage has graciously agreed to answer the remaining questions as a special Part 2 installment of his session.
+Please check back on Thursday, December 20 at noon to read the second part of his transcript.

 Dr. Bramlage is a familiar face to racing fans.
 His 14 years as a member of the American Association of Equine Practitioner's (AAEP) 'On-Call' program for television viewers of the Triple Crown and the Breeders' Cup World Championships has brought him into millions of homes.
 On-Call, which provides expert veterinary commentary during major, televised races, was the brainchild of a group of elite members of the AAEP that included Bramlage.